fightwithdogma/mp3clan-ddl/README.md

 # mp3clan-ddl
-removes artificial DL limit on mp3clan
+Removes artificial DL limit on mp3clan

+For use with tampermonkey